Alternative Cheap Alcohol Brands

 - 2 ice cubes

 This is one of the cheap alcohol brands that the man in my life really enjoys.
 He is quite the Jack Daniels connoisseur.
-According to him it is ‘the exact same and tastes just like Jack Daniels so why would you waste money on the original brand?’
-If anybody knows Jack Daniels then it is this man, at one point he had stored around 6 bottles from various different countries in the “Jack Rack”
+According to him it is “the exact same and tastes just like Jack Daniels so why would you waste money on the original brand?”
+If anybody knows Jack Daniels then it is this man, at one point he had a store of around 6 bottles from different countries in the “Jack Rack.”
+Since I came on the scene, the Jack Rack has taken a serious hit.
+Which says more about him than it does me.

 I have witnessed the effect that the cheaper alternative has on him so I can honestly say that it does what it says on the tin.
 Save yourself some cash.
 Try this cocktail recipe: